AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

        export SUNDIALS_HOME=<path_to_MySUNDIALS>

-Note that using the first option will overwrite any environement variables you might have previously defined when using this `GNUmakefile`.
+Note that using the first option will overwrite any environment variables you might have previously defined when using this `GNUmakefile`.

 You're good to go !